vvelasqz/BCB546X/Unix_Assignment_Valeria_Velasquez/README.md

 	$awk 'NR==1{h=$0; next}!seen[$2]++{f="tripsacum_"$2"_header.txt";print h > f} {print >> f}' tripsacum_join_header.txt

-The last command separated the initial files according to chromosome number,keeping the header in each generated file.
+The last command separate the initial files according to chromosome number,keeping the header in each generated file.
 At this point we already have the files with SNPs ordered based on increasing position values and with missing data encoded by this symbol: ?

 To generate the files with SNPs ordered based on decreasing position values and with missing data encoded by this symbol: - we sort the join files in reverse order and replace the ? symbol per -, using sed

-	$cp teosinte_join.txt teosinte_join_rev.txt
-	$cp tripsacum_join.txt tripsacum_join_rev.txt

-	$sed -ie 's/?/-/g' teosinte_join_rev.txt
-	$sed -ie 's/?/-/g' tripsacum_join_rev.txt

-Finally we sort the files accroding to the chromosome number and the position in a decreasing order (reverse).
-Then we use awk to parse the file using the chromosome information

 	$sort -k2,2n -k3,3nr teosinte_join.txt > teosinte_join_rev.txt
 	$sort -k2,2n -k3,3nr tripsacum_join.txt > tripsacum_join_rev.txt